 This is a little outside the box, but it might be possible to execute a standard rate and term refinance where no cash is pulled out, and still free up money for renovations.

-In other words, if you can refinance to a lower interest rate and/or refinance and drop mortgage insurance, the savings could be used to renovations.
+In other words, if you can refinance to a lower interest rate and/or refinance and drop mortgage insurance, the monthly savings could be used to fund your desired renovations.

 Imagine if you’re able to lower monthly payments by $300-400 a month.
 You’ve now got extra cash on hand to fund the remodeling job you’ve been wanting to do.

-While these types of loans do come with refinance options, they also allow borrowers to get a purchase loan and renovation loan in one shot, making life easier for those in need of renovations or repairs.
+While these types of loans do come with refinance options, they also allow borrowers to get a purchase loan and renovation loan in one shot, making life easier for home buyers in need of renovations or repairs.

-Lenders will even let borrowers get funds based on the “as-completed” home price factoring in the proposed improvements.
+Lenders will even let borrowers get funds based on the “as-completed” home price factoring in the proposed improvements that increase its value.

 Another option is to take out a personal loan.
 Lenders seem to be pitching these a lot these days, perhaps because they can offer more attractive terms (for themselves).